 Scientists Say: This series features a new vocabulary term every week.
 Want to know what “keratin” is, or how to pronounce “niche”?
 Find out here.
 Each term is defined, used in context and accompanies an audio clip so that students can hear how the words are pronounced.
 Scientists Say fulfills Common Core English Language Arts standards for reading informational text.
 Check out the full list of words here.

 Let’s Learn About: This series presents a handful of stories on a topic, such as the sun or electric eels, along with relevant Scientists Say and explainers, a new word find puzzle and a link to fun content from somewhere on the internet, like an animal cam.
 These collections are meant to help kids learn more about a topic in STEM — with a bit of fun.
-Check out the full list here.
+Check out the full list of Let’s Learn About stories here.

 Cool Jobs: Scientists aren’t just people working in labs wearing white lab coats.
 This series offers dozens of feature-length articles about careers in science, technology, engineering and math.
 From scientists who study volcanoes to those who study art, crime scenes or pets, this series has something for everyone.